protontrigg3r/zmbackup-docs/structure/errorcodes.md

 ## Code **4**
 The PID file still exist inside your server, probably meaning that a Zmbackup process is in execution and you should wait a little more before execute the process.
 If a failure occured and no process is in execution, remove the PID file and try again.

+## Code **5**
+You used an invalid parameter while trying to use Zmbackup.
+Check the parameters and see if all of them are in the correct order and if all of them are valid.
+SEE zmbackup -h